s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 {% endhighlight %}

-We then instantiate our Flask application, patch it with Flask-CORS, and then use it to create a new SocketIO object.
+We then instantiate our Flask application and use it to create a new SocketIO object.
 We also create a global dictionary, __input_tags__, that will be used to keep track of the current state of every input tag on the target page.

 {% highlight python %}